 Most recipes will tell you to cut the shortening into the flour until it resembles peas.
 I’ve never, in my life, seen peas that look like this, or a flour/shortening mixture that looked like peas.
 It must have been a high imagination day when that analogy was thought up.

 Stir that milk in until your dough starts to stick together good.

-Sprinkle flour onto a surface – I like to lay out a piece of waxed paper and sprinkle it on top of that for easy clean up later.
+Sprinkle flour onto a surface.
+I like to lay out a piece of parchment paper and sprinkle it on top of that for easy clean-up later.

-Dump your dough out onto the floured surface.
+Dump your biscuit dough out onto the floured surface.

 Now you need to knead it.

 However, you don’t want to over-knead it or you’ll end up with my Daddy’s hockey pucks.

 I tell my kids “In biscuits, as in relationships, it’s never good to be too kneady.”
 LOL